abhiabhi/Algorithms-and-Data-Structures-in-Java/README.md

+#To read a.doc files download intellij plugin asciidoc.

 # Algorithms and Data Structures in Java

 The repo consists of solutions to numerous problems using different data structures and algorithms, all coded in Java.
 It also